 Syntax drv_reset_to_cpu_start

-Applicability The C-SPY Angel debug monitor driver
+For use with The C-SPY Angel debug monitor driver

 The C-SPY GDB Server driver

 The C-SPY J-Link/J-Trace driver

 The C-SPY TI Stellaris driver

-The C-SPY TI XDS100 driver
+The C-SPY TI XDS driver

 The C-SPY Macraigor driver

-The C-SPY JTAGjet driver

 The C-SPY RDI driver

 The C-SPY ST-LINK driver.

-Description Use this option to omit setting the PC when starting or resetting the debugger.
-Instead PC will have the original value set by the CPU, which is the address of the application entry point.
+Description Normally, at reset, the debugger sets PC to the entry point of the application.

+This option omits setting the PC each time that the application is reset.
+This can be useful when you want to keep the reset value that the CPU sets at reset, for example to start executing from the very first instruction pointed out by the vector table, or to run a bootloader or OS startup code before entering the start address of the application.

+This option also keeps the value of the SP (for Cortex-M) or $CPSR$ register (for other devices) set by the CPU.

-2 To set this option, use Project&gt;Options&gt;Debugger&gt;Extra Options .
+X To set this option, use Project>Options>Debugger>Extra Options.